Post Judgment Modification of Family Law Orders

 The Court is required to look at the 13 factors of Family Code section 4320, among other things, and it is critical that you seek the advice of experienced divorce lawyers at Farzad & Ochoa before undertaking a spousal support modification or defending a request for modification by your ex-spouse.

 Spousal support modifications come in all shapes and sizes.
-The most common modification requests involve a reduction of spousal support due to a significant change of circumstances.
+The most common modification requests involve reducing spousal support due to a significant change of circumstances.

-The supporting spouse often brings this request.
-The supporting spouse claims his or her income went down, the supported spouse's income went up, or the supported spouse now cohabitates with a nonmarital partner.
+The supporting spouse often makes this request.
+The supporting spouse claims his or her income went down, went up, or that he or she now cohabitates with a non-marital partner.

 We wrote a terrific guide on cohabitation and alimony in California.
 Please check it out.